brenocq/EvolutiveSystemAnalyzer-ObstacleAvoidance/README.md

-# Evolutive System Analyzer (ObstacleAvoidance)
+# Evolutive System Analyzer (Obstacle Avoidance)

----
-### Introduction
+## Introduction

 This project aims to create an interface to monitor the evolution of robots within a simulated environment, being possible to choose different evolutionary techniques and different evolutionary pressures and evaluate the result with graphs.

 This project was made using ROS, Gazebo and Matlab (Robotics System Toolbox and App Designer).

-### Evolutionary System
 The evolutionary system developed was based on the doctoral thesis of [Professor Eduardo Simões](https://github.com/simoesusp/).

+## Evolutionary System
-the goal of the evolutionary system is to evolve the simulated robots to walk as fast as possible while they deviate from the obstacles.
+The goal of the evolutionary system is to evolve the simulated robots to walk as fast as possible while they deviate from the obstacles.
 Each robot has 3 distance sensor that are set as active when the distance threshold is reached.
 One sensor is fixed at the front and the other two (left and right) have different inclination angles (the data from a Lidar sensor was used to simulate the sensors in different position).

 Each robot has 5 genes: